flowcean/flowcean/docs/examples/one_tank.md

 Now that the data is in the correct format, it can be split into a test set with 80% of the samples and a training set with the remaining 20%.
 This is done by using a [`TrainTestSplit`](../reference/flowcean/data/train_test_split.md) operation and helps with evaluating the learned models performance after training.
-To make the learning less biased, the samples are shuffeld before splitting.
+To make the learning less biased, the samples are shuffled before splitting.

 ```python
 train, test = TrainTestSplit(ratio=0.8, shuffle=True).split(data)